LabCloudComputing/http-server-tester/README.md

 `tester-config.json` defines commands and test items of the test program.

-`log-config.yaml` defines how to output into console & the log file.
+`log-config.yaml` defines how to output to the console & the log file.

 What you need to do first is to modify the values of this keys in `tester-config.json`: